Are there ways to transport Solar Energy be Transported?

 Could Solar Energy be transported wirelessly?

-Can Solar Power be Stored and transported?
+Could Solar Power be Stored and Transported?

 Different kinds of energy storage